vricot/Personal_Portfolio/README.md

 This is my first Wordpress website built entirely using HTML, CSS, and a tiny bit of Javascript.
 Untracked are the PHP files and new changes to clean up design & tie things together with backend.
 To see the live site please visit [site URL to come].

+For easier backend support, style.css is the most recent, consolidated stylesheet file for this project.
+All other stylesheet files are previous versions that were made separately and are no longer in use.

 This is not a finished project.
 Changes that still need to be made include:
-    1. Consolidate all CSS into one file or as few as possible and clean up redundancies for easier readibility & version control
+    1. Clean up stylesheet redundancies for easier readibility & version control
     2. Configure SMTP settings for contact form to function
     3. Configure subsciption box to function
     4. Make each respective nav link highlight upon active page